Kinto/kinto-http.py/README.rst

 History
 -------

-If the built-in plugin kinto.plugins.history is enabled, it is possible to access all changes
+If the built-in plugin kinto.plugins.history is enabled, it is possible to access all historical changes

 .. code-block:: python